Trent University National Renewable Entrance Scholarships for Canadian Students

 Trent’s National Entrance Scholarships are available for Canadian students entering an undergraduate program directly from a Canadian secondary school, and for Canadian students transferring from another post-secondary institution.
 Applications are not required for the National Entrance Scholarships and they are renewable for up to 4 years of full-time study.

 |80% - 85%||$4,000||$ 1,000 X 4 years|

-Transfer Students - Students who transfer from another accredited Canadian post-secondary institution (University or College Diploma program), with an admission average of 80% or higher.
+Transfer Students - Students who transfer from a minimum of two-full time semesters at another accredited Canadian post-secondary institution (University or College Diploma program), with an admission average of 80% or higher.